tweag/nickel/doc/manual/merging.md

 #### Example

 Let us stick to our firewall example.
-Thanks to default values, we set the most restrictive configuration by default, which can still be overridden if needed.
+Thanks to default values, we can set the most restrictive configuration by default, but have it still be overridden if needed.

 Let us first try without default values: